 The grandniece’s petition to reopen guardianship was filed almost six months after the Florida guardianship court’s orders became final.
 The petition was not based on any rule or statute, but instead was premised on the Florida guardianship court’s continuing responsibility to take care of those unable to care for themselves.
 The appellate court found that:

 [T]his ongoing jurisdiction of the circuit court in an incapacity proceeding does not exist unless a guardian is appointed.
 In our present day paternalistic society we must take care that in our zeal for protecting those who cannot protect themselves we do not unnecessarily deprive them of some rather precious individual rights….The legislature did not envision keeping cases open indefinitely where alternatives to guardianship have been established and the court has found that no guardian is required.

 Adelman’s advance directive documents entrusted his affairs to his former spouse.
-The former spouse’s role as fiduciary and the laws of Florida were found to be more than adequate to protect Adelman from future exploitation and abuse, and a less restrictive alternative to guardianship in Florida.
+The former spouse’s role as fiduciary and the laws of Florida were found to be more than adequate to protect Adelman from future exploitation and abuse.

 The lesson from this case is that if you have an issue with an order entered by a Florida guardianship or probate court, it is important to determine any deadlines to move for a rehearing or to appeal the order.
 Knowing the procedural requirements in a Florida guardianship or probate court can save everyone a lot of time and expense.